arnicas/interactive-vis-course/Week13/README.md

 >git checkout gh-pages
 ````

-then for all the work you do:
+You will now be working only in the branch that is public for the website, gh-pages.
+Then if you want to commit and push from the command line, you can edit your files, and then do:

 ````
+>git status [to see what files need adding, vs what have changed]
+>git add [filename] -- for each file you want to add to the repo if it's not there yet
-> commit -am 'My note about what I did'
+>commit -am 'My note about what I did'  [this commits everything you have added or edited and uses that note to say what you did]
->git push
+>git push [push the changes to the repo so i can pull them :)]
 ````

+On the repo project page, reload/refresh the page.
+You should see all the files you added and edited there.
+If you have the index.html page showing your d3 work, it will update with the latest work when you look at
-And you should see the results on your `username.github.io/project-name` page.
+your `your-username.github.io/project-name` page.

+You can work in a github GUI or some other way if you want.
+Just make sure you check your work is visible in the url view.

 ## Homework